R&D

 Objectives

-Understanding the behaviour and performances of (i) covers and (ii)cementitious barriers of near-surface disposal facilities for short lived waste (ground level facilities) and ILW (shallow deep facilities) in view of these barriers optimization to ensure the long-term safety of disposal facilities.
+Understanding the behaviour and performance of multi-layer covers and cementitious barriers of near-surface disposal facilities as a basis for optimization of these barriers and ensure long-term disposal safety.

 Forward look